 Virtual assistants were first introduced to the business world in 2009 by Tim Ferriss, author of “The 4-Hour Work Week.”
-Ferriss taught readers how to work less by outsourcing repetitive or disagreeable tasks to an offshore contractor at a lower hourly rate so you can spend more time on higher-value work, and more time doing what matters to you most like travel and adventure.
+Ferriss showed readers how to work less by outsourcing repetitive or unpleasant tasks to an offshore contractor at a lower hourly rate, allowing them to spend more time on higher-value work and engaging in activities they care about most, such as travel and adventure.

-The concept gained popularity, leading to a surge of virtual assistant businesses and freelancers providing services—so many that identifying the ideal model and individual can feel daunting.
+The concept gained popularity, resulting in a surge of virtual assistant businesses and freelancers offering services, so many that choosing the right model and individual can feel overwhelming.

 It makes sense.
-The average entrepreneur spends more than a third of their work-week doing small administrative tasks that drag them away from their core focus.
+The average entrepreneur spends more than a third of their workweek on small administrative tasks that divert their attention from their core focus.

-There are many ways to hire virtual assistants, onshore and offshore, and this guide will help you sort through the options and find the right solution for you and your business.
+There are various ways to hire virtual assistants, whether onshore or offshore.
+This guide will help you navigate the options and find the best solution for your business.

 Table of Contents:

-A virtual assistant (VA) serves as a remote administrative assistant for executives, managers, and teams, and is sometimes referred to as a virtual executive assistant—although the two roles are not always interchangeable.
-The term "virtual" can be misleading because it suggests something that is not real.
-However, virtual assistants are real people who provide support to executives from remote locations.
+A virtual assistant (VA) serves as a remote administrative support for executives, managers, and teams, and is sometimes referred to as a virtual executive assistant—although the two roles are not always interchangeable.
+The word "virtual" can be misleading because it suggests something that isn't tangible or real.
+Still, virtual assistants are real people who offer genuine support to executives from distant locations.

 Virtual assistant services evolved from traditional business process outsourcing, offering the advantages of outsourcing but a white-glove experience that's closer to having a full-time in-house employee.

-Advances in high-speed internet, remote work systems that can be accessed from anywhere, and communication tools like chat channels and video conferencing make it easy for executives to hire part-time assistants without office space and full-time employment-related overhead.
+Advances in high-speed internet, remote work systems that can be accessed from anywhere, and communication tools like chat channels and video conferencing make it easy for executives to hire full-time or fractional virtual assistants without office space and employment-related overhead.

-It's time to think about hiring a virtual assistant if you're not meeting your business goals because you're spending too much time managing daily tasks, leaving you little time for strategic planning.
-Many business owners and entrepreneurs tend to do everything themselves to save money.
-While this approach can be understandable, it often leads to overlooked responsibilities, increased burnout, and a lack of focus on what really matters.
+It's time to consider hiring a virtual assistant if you're not hitting your business goals because you're spending too much time on daily tasks, leaving less time for strategic planning.
+Many business owners and entrepreneurs tend to do everything themselves, thinking they are saving money.
+While this approach is understandable, it often causes responsibilities to be overlooked, increases burnout, and diverts focus from what truly matters.

-Eventually (as the business grows), they reach a point where the growth stalls because they can't keep up with the executive functions of their business or department.
+Eventually, as the business grows, they reach a point where growth stalls because they can't keep up with the executive functions of their business or department.

 The types of work that a virtual assistant does include: